gfx-rs/wgpu/gfx-examples/README.md

 # gfx pre-ll examples

-Original gfx-rs examples were growing for years, but then got abandoned once we changed the API to match vulkan: https://github.com/gfx-rs/gfx/tree/pre-ll/examples
+The original gfx-rs examples had grown over several years, but then were abandoned owhen the gfx API was changed to match Vulkan: https://github.com/gfx-rs/gfx/tree/pre-ll/examples

-This is the new home for them, considering `wgpu-rs` to be the spiritual successor of gfx pre-ll.
+wgpu-rs is considered to be the spiritual successor of gfx pre-ll, so this is the new home for the examples.